dj8yfo/meudeus/README.md

-    unlink     `unlink` 2 notes A -> B, selected twice in skim interface remove     `remove` note R, selected in skim interface rename     `rename` note R, selected in skim interface help       Print this message or the help of the given subcommand(s)
+    unlink     `unlink` 2 notes A -> B, selected twice in skim interface remove     `remove` note R, selected in skim interface rename     `rename` note R, selected in skim interface p          `print` tree of nodes reachable
+                           by forward links from note P, selected either non-interactively or in skim interface
+    select     `select` note S, i.e. print it's name to stdout help       Print this message or the help of the given subcommand(s)

   Options:
-    -h, --help     Print help
+    -c, --color    whether color output should be forced -h, --help     Print help
     -V, --version  Print version
   ```